Henryk07/ESP3201_Project/README.md

 model_test_smalldata.h5 means model trained with 20 epochs and small dataset

-model_20E_6_4.h5 means model trained with 20 epochs and 60% for training 40% for testing
+model_20E_6_4_bw.h5 means model trained with 20 epochs and 60% for training 40% for testing(black and white)

 model_test_smalldata_bw.h5 means model trained with 20 epochs and small bw dataset, 80% for training 20% for testing